mp2234/HHTechnical/README.md

 * What are the three most popular web development technologies?What is the relationship with those and Cascade Server?
 * What are the three main industry verticals for Hannon Hill?
 Why are they the main ones?
 * What are some of the new opportunities in the CMS market?
+*
+Who are the three main competitors for Hannon Hill's Cascade Server?
+How do they differentiate themselves?
+	Sharepoint
+	Drupal
+What's the difference between SharePoint and Cascade Server?

+What are the three most popular web development technologies?What is the relationship with those and Cascade Server?
+HTML
+CSS
+JS
+XML?

+What are the three main industry verticals for Hannon Hill?
+Why are they the main ones?
+Higher education
+Government
+Healthcare

+What are some of the new opportunities in the CMS market?